 The SECRETARIAT may use your information in a number of ways, including the following:

-- To prepare the name tag, meals (for example welcome dinner), and other materials related to the MEETING.
+- To prepare the name tag, meals (for example welcome reception), and other materials related to the MEETING.
 In some specific cases, some parts of your information may be shared with the SECRETARIAT’s partner companies, which have been carefully selected and approved by us for the preparation of the MEETING.